princebazawule/pb-gatsby-tailwind/src/projects/gha-ddb.md

 *GHA DDB - Design & Development*

-A Caribbean regional advertising agency, look and feel matched the brand.
-Showcased agency and client work in a responsive, dynamic manner with integration of web apps.
+An award-winning regional Caribbean advertising agency, look, feel and UX, was key.
+PHP, JS, SCSS, CMS & CDN technologies were used to deliver a fitting online presence that showcased client work in a responsive, dynamic manner.